 Benefit from a significantly higher presence, increased awareness of your products, unbeatable top conditions at important branch service providers as well as useful, up-to-date and comprehensive information on wine and the wine sector.

 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-The state in the extreme northwest of the United States on the Pacific coast with the capital Olympia was populated only from 1810 by whites.
-It adjoins the south Oregon, in the north Canada and in the west Idaho, However, winegrowing in Washington is more widely practiced only since the mid-20th century after the Second World War (1939-1945).
-When AVA areas are classified Columbia Gorge (also Oregon), Columbia Valley (also Oregon), Horse Heaven Hills, Puget Sound, Rattlesnake Hills, Red Mountain, Wahluke Slope, Walla Walla Valley (also Oregon) and Yakima Valley.
+The state in the far northwest of the United States on the Pacific coast with the capital Olympia was only settled by whites from 1810.
+It borders in the south Oregon, in the north Canada and in the west Idaho, Wine growing in Washington, however, has only been practiced on a large scale since the mid-20th century after the Second World War (1939-1945).
+As AVA areas are classified Columbia Gorge (also Oregon), Columbia Valley (also Oregon), Horse Heaven Hills, Puget Sound, Rattlesnake Hills, Red Mountain, Wahluke Slope, Walla Walla Valley (also Oregon) and Yakima Valley.

-The climate in the west on the Pacific coast is mild and humid, in the small AVA Puget Sound located here mainly white grape varieties are grown.
-To the east, behind the 4,400-meter-high Cascade Mountains is the main Columbia Valley.
+The climate in the west on the Pacific coast is mild and humid, predominantly white grape varieties are grown in the small AVA Puget Sound located here.
+The Columbia Valley main cultivation area is located in the east behind the Cascade Mountains, which are up to 4,400 meters high.
 Here are over 95% of the vineyards.
-In this desert-like area, there are dry hot summers and arctic cold winters.
-Due to the lack of rain must be an artificial irrigation done with the waters of the Columbia River, Snake River and Yakima River.
-Mainly...
+This desert-like area has dry hot summers and arctic cold winters.
+Due to the lack of rain, an artificial irrigation with the waters of the Columbia River, Snake River and...